vyos/vyos-documentation/docs/services/dhcp.rst

 .. cfgcmd:: set service dhcpv6-server preference <preference value>

    Clients receiving advertise messages from multiple servers choose the server with the highest preference value.
 The range for this value is ``0...255``.

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' lease-time {default | maximum | minimum}

    The default lease time for DHCPv6 leases is 24 hours.
 This can be changed by supplying a ``default-time``, ``maximum-time`` and ``minimum-time``.
 All values need to be supplied in seconds.

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nis-domain '<domain-name>'

    A :abbr:`NIS (Network Information Service)` domain can be set to be used for DHCPv6 clients.

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nisplus-domain '<domain-name>'

    The procedure to specify a :abbr:`NIS+ (Network Information Service Plus)` domain is similar to the NIS domain one:

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nis-server '<address>'

    Specify a NIS server address for DHCPv6 clients.

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' nisplus-server '<address>'

    Specify a NIS+ server address for DHCPv6 clients.

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' sip-server-address '<address>'

    Specify a :abbr:`SIP (Session Initiation Protocol)` server by IPv6 address for all DHCPv6 clients.

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' sip-server-name '<fqdn>'

    Specify a :abbr:`SIP (Session Initiation Protocol)` server by FQDN for all DHCPv6 clients.

 .. cfgcmd:: set service dhcpv6-server shared-network-name '<name>' subnet '<v6net>' sntp-server-address '<address>'

-A SNTP server address can be specified for DHCPv6 clients:
+   A SNTP server address can be specified for DHCPv6 clients.

 Address pools
 -------------